+A morphism of 2-{\bf disk}s $P\colon U\to V$ is called {\it non-degenerate} if $[P]$ is injective on vertices, and is injective on $[P](i,j)$ for any $i<j$.

+The category of 2-{\bf disk}s is dual to the category of pruned 2-level graphs and {\it all} maps between them, see [B, Prop.
+2.2], which can be considered as $n=2$ case of the Joyal duality.

+A morphism of 2-{\bf disk}s is called {\it surjective}, if the Joyal dual map of 2-ordinals is injective on the sets of leaves (to translate this definition on the level of {\bf disk}s is less straightforward).

-There is a special 2-disk called {\it the globe}, it is the 2-disk with $k=1$, $n_1=2$, see Figure \ref{fig6new}.
+There is a special 2-{\bf disk} called {\it the globe}, it is the 2-{\bf disk} with $k=1$, $n_1=1$, see Figure \ref{fig6new}.
 We denote it by $\mathbf{globe}$.
-It is a final object in the category $\Disk^\inj_2$ (as well as in the bigger category $\Disk_2$, defined in the similar way but with inclusion of the degenerate disks and non-injective morphisms).
-The category $\Disk_2^\inj$ does not have an initial object (but the category $\Disk_2$ does: it is the 2-disk $\mathbf{dgnt}$, it is corresponded to the case $k=1$, $n_1=1$, see Figure \ref{fig6new}).
+It is a final object in the category $\Disk_2$.
+The category $\Disk_2$ has an initial object: it is the 2-{\bf disk} $\mathbf{dgnt}$, it corresponds to the case $k=1$, $n_1=0$, see Figure \ref{fig6new}).

-\sevafigc{pic6.eps}{80mm}{0}{The globe 2-disk (left) and the degenerate 2-disk (right). }
+\sevafigc{pic6.eps}{80mm}{0}{The globe 2-{\bf disk} (left) and the degenerate 2-{\bf disk} (right). }

-Finally, define a {\it minimal ball} in a 2-disk $U$.
+Finally, define a {\it minimal ball} $\nu$ in a 2-{\bf disk} $U$.
 It is a 2-subcategory in $[U]$, with a single 2-morphism $\nu$, of the form